-Current approaches to port planning, design, and evaluation might not fully take uncertainty into account and result in plans and designs for port infrastructures that prove inadequate under fast-changing requirements.
+Current approaches to port planning, design, and evaluation might not take uncertainty fully into account and this could result in plans and designs for port infrastructures that prove inadequate under fast-changing requirements.
 Consequently, the infrastructure has a shortened economic lifetime, which makes payback on the investments risky.
-Accounting for uncertainty within the planning process should become inherent to all port-related investments.
+Accounting for uncertainty within the planning process should become inherent in all port-related investments.

-The Adaptive Port Planning (AAP) framework tackles uncertainty from another angle.
-Instead of creating a static port plan, this approach allows for changes, learning, and adapting to the constantly shifting environment.
-These approaches were first created for and implemented in the airport industry, aiming to make the plan more robust.
+The Adaptive Port Planning (APP) framework tackles uncertainty from another angle.
+Instead of creating a static port plan, this approach allows for changes, learning, and adaptation to the constantly shifting environment.
+These approaches were first created and implemented in the airport industry, aiming to make more robust plans.

 The APP method combines two frameworks, namely Assumption Based Planning and Adaptive Policy Making.
 The strength of combining these two methods is that uncertainty is not described as a function of possible futures and their respective probability of occurring but rather focuses on the formulation of strategies and actions aimed at minimizing the chance of a catastrophic plan failure.

 There are six basic steps in the Adaptive Port Planning process.